codahale/veil/design.md

 Per Fleischhacker et al. [@fleischhacker2013], this construction produces indistinguishable signatures (i.e., signatures which do not reveal anything about the signing key or signed message).
 When encrypted with an unrelated key (i.e., via
-$\text{Encrypt}$), the construction is isomorphic to Fleischhacker et al.'s DRPC compiler for producing pseudorandom signatures, which are indistinguishable from random.
+$\textsf{Encrypt}$), the construction is isomorphic to Fleischhacker et al.'s DRPC compiler for producing pseudorandom signatures, which are indistinguishable from random.

 ## `veil.sres`